-We offer prospective clients in New Jersey four expungement package options ranging from the relatively low-cost Attorney Standard Package, an attorney-prepared expungement petition, to a full representation package involving complex cases and/or litigation.
+We offer prospective clients in New Jersey two expungement package options.
 Our Resource Center can assist you in determining which option is best for you.
 Our Resource Center provides answers to a LIMITED number of clickable questions listed below.
 We provide you with a basic understanding of New Jersey Expungement law, so that you can make an informed decision as to which expungement package option is best for you.
 A comprehensive and complete list of answers with diagrams, charts, and/or illustrations to the 75 questions listed below are reserved for clients who purchase our legal services.
 When you purchase one of our expungement packages, we provide you with a free pdf. version of our book entitled, “Legal Cleanup for New Jerseyans: How To Expunge Your Criminal or Juvenile Record in New Jersey,” authored by Vonnie Dones III, Attorney-At-Law.
 You may also purchase the book if you choose not to use our legal services by clicking on the New Jersey Expungement Book icon below.
 The book provides answers to all the questions listed below, including answers to additional questions not listed below.
 The hardcover version includes sample petitions for expungement and accompanying documents.
 The Vonnie C. Dones III, ESQ.
 Resource Center is designed to provide general legal information and is not a substitute for legal advice provided by an attorney.
 New Expungement Laws in New Jersey Effective on June 15, 2020.

 Expungement Basics: 101